-Fig. 2 United States gross energy content of coal produced from 1800 to 2008.
-Production data from Refs.
-(EIA, 2011a; Milici, 1997).
+Fig. 2.
+United States gross energy content of coal produced from 1800 to 2008.
+Production data from EIA (2011a) and Milici (1997).
 The total energy production is subdivided into the regions of origin.
-The Western region's contribution to the total energy production is steadily growing, while the contribution from the four other coal producing regions has generally been decreasing since 1990 and 1984 respectively for the Appalachian and Illinois Basin regions and since 1990 and 1994 respectively for the Gulf Coast and Great Plains regions.
-The best fit 3-cycle logistic model is shown, which gives 2006 as the year of peak energy production from coal.
+The Western region's contribution to the total energy production is steadily growing, while the contribution from the four other coal-producing regions has generally been decreasing since 1990 and 1984 respectively for the Appalachian and Illinois Basin regions.
+The best fit three-cycle logistic model is shown, which gives 2006 as the year of peak energy production from coal.
 Two other fits of lower quality biased for finding earlier and later values for the year of peak energy production are shown, yielding peak production years 2003 and 2018 respectively.